 Gross margin consists of net sales less cost of sales.
-Cost of sales consists primarily of the materials, assembly and test labor and overhead from operations.
+Cost of sales consists primarily of the cost of materials, assembly and test labor, and overhead from operations.
 Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold, product support costs, inventory reserve adjustments, and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, decreased to 24.2% in 2013 from 31.4% in 2012.
+Our gross margin, as a percentage of net sales, increased to 34.8% in 2014 from 27.8% in 2013.
+In the first fiscal quarter of 2014 our gross margin improved as compared to the prior year as a result of increased shipments of thermal sub-systems which have higher gross margins than our semiconductor test handler products and the initial benefits from the transition of our semiconductor equipment manufacturing to Asia.
+Gross margin in the first fiscal quarter of 2013 was unfavorably impacted by inefficiencies associated with lower levels of production, the deferral of certain revenue with bifurcated payment terms in accordance with our revenue policy, and the amortization of a purchase accounting inventory step-up adjustment recorded as a result of our acquisition of Ismeca.

-Our gross margin is also impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory adjustments.
+Our gross margin is impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory adjustments.
 We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-In the third quarter of 2013 we recorded charges to cost of sales of approximately \$4.8 million for excess and obsolete inventory, primarily semiconductor equipment related to weakness in the personal computer market.
-In the third quarter of fiscal 2012, we recorded net charges to cost of sales of approximately \$2.9 million due to weak conditions in the back-end semiconductor equipment industry at that time.
-While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at September 28, 2013, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
+During the first quarter of fiscal 2014 and 2013 we recorded charges to cost of sales of approximately \$1.5 million and \$1.8 million for excess and obsolete inventory, respectively.
+While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at March 29, 2014, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our results of operations and gross margin in future periods.